infracloudio/moodle-acorn/tutorial.md

 ## Running the Application using acorn CLI
 As mentioned previously, running the acorn application using CLI lets you understand the Acornfile.
-With the CLI option, you can customize the sample app to your requirement or use your Acorn knowledge to run your own Django application.
+With the CLI option, you can customize the sample app to your requirement or use your Acorn knowledge to run your own Moodle application.

 To run the application using CLI you first need to clone the source code repository on your machine.